dejesusmarcjoseph1026-cmd/Rivan_Day1/_Infrastructure Enterprise (NP).md

 ### 🎯 Exercise 08: [3-Tier] Set Port-Security for S1
 Task 1.
 - Configure D2 to dynamically learn only 1 MAC Address on its e0/0 interface.
-- If it learns an Invalid MAC, make sure the port go to a errdisabled state.
+- If it learns an Invalid MAC, make sure the port goes to an errdisabled state.

 <br>
 <br>